livebook-dev/livebook/README.md

   * LIVEBOOK_APPS_PATH - the directory with app notebooks.
 When set, the apps are deployed on Livebook startup with the persisted settings.
+    Password-protected notebooks will receive a random password, unless `LIVEBOOK_APPS_PATH_PASSWORD` is set.

   * LIVEBOOK_BASE_URL_PATH - sets the base url path the web application is served on.
     Useful when deploying behind a reverse proxy.